-Recent experiments at Daresbury have demonstrated that exploiting the characteristics of scattered radiation is now set to take X-ray imaging onto a new level.
-We propose to combine synchrotron radiation from one of the SRS superconducting wigglers, radical detector development and advanced statistical signal processing to produce a world-leading imaging beamline which will take full advantage of directly transmitted, diffracted and secondary photons over the range $4-80~{\rm keV}$.

-It will be capable of exploiting refractive effects to produce images of extraordinary contrast (DEI)21 and will enable us to progress further studies of the tenfold reduction in dose over existing clinical techniques already achieved by partners in this network22.
+Recent experiments at Daresbury have demonstrated that exploiting the characteristics of scattered radiation can take X-ray imaging onto a new level.
+We propose to combine synchrotron radiation (SR) from one of the SRS superconducting wigglers, radical detector development and advanced statistical signal processing to produce a world-leading imaging beamline which will take full advantage of directly transmitted, diffracted and secondary photons over the range 4 to 80 keV.
+It will be capable of exploiting refractive effects to produce images of extraordinary contrast (DEI) and will enable us to progress further studies of the tenfold reduction in dose over existing clinical techniques already achieved by partners in this network.
 This combination means that the feasibility of the technique for screening young women at high risk of breast cancer could be investigated.
 The detection of scattered as well as transmitted X-rays creates molecular structure sensitive images.
-Recent data clearly demonstrates that malignancy can be detected using only scattered X-rays^{23,24}.
+Recent data clearly demonstrate that malignancy can be detected using only scattered X-rays.
 Moreover, changes in tissue structure over several centimetres lead to the possibility of detecting very small tumours.
 The full potential can only be realised with associated radical detector development.
-We will therefore strengthen the existing collaborations between Daresbury and UMIST by adding the Liverpool Silicon Detector Centre to create a world-leading X-ray detector development consortium.
-In order to transfer the technique into the clinic we will work closely with the Philips Medical Imaging coherent scatter computed tomography project to develop a practical scanner for hospitals.
-Philips are likely to make a initial contribution to the programme of £20k.
+We will therefore strengthen the existing collaborations between Daresbury and UMIST by adding the JIF funded Liverpool Silicon Detector Centre to create a world-leading X-ray detector development consortium.
+In order to transfer the technique into the clinic we will work closely with the Philips Medical Imaging coherent scatter CT project to develop a practical scanner for hospitals.
+Philips are likely to make an initial contribution to the project of circa £20k.

-The proposed beamline will incorporate micro-tomography (μ CT) and the combination of fluorescent and diffraction modalities within a single instrument will enable concurrent elemental and structural analysis.
+The proposed beamline will incorporate micro-tomography ( $\mu$ CT), and the combination of fluorescent and diffraction modalities within a single instrument will enable concurrent elemental and structural analysis.
 New composite materials with structural elements covering several orders of magnitude will be studied for the first time.
-For example, polymer composites are being introduced into the wing set of the European Airbus yet very little is known about the cumulative effects of impact damage.
-We will be able to non-destructively visualise the damage, thus facilitating the monitoring of the evolution of impact damage during fatigue cycling^{25,26}.
-By combining complex sample e nvironment, e.g. tomographic imaging with strain measurement, complete characterisation of failure mechanisms will be possible - the potential of which has already been demonstrated by the proposers.
-However the procurement of μCT facilities is outside the financial capabilities of industry.
+For example, polymer composites are being introduced into the wing set of the European Airbus, yet very little is known about the cumulative effects of impact damage.
+We will be able to non-destructively visualise the damage, thus facilitating the monitoring of the evolution of impact damage during fatigue cycling.
+By combining complex sample environment with various measurement techniques, e.g. tomographic imaging with strain measurement, complete characterisation of failure mechanisms will be possible, the potential of which has already been demonstrated by the proposers.
+However the procurement of $\mu$ CT facilities is outside the financial capabilities of industry.
 The availability of a national central facility would overcome this restraint giving competitive advantage to UK companies, especially those in the North West.
 As a first step, a laboratory-based system is being installed in the new JIF funded Unit for Stress and Damage Characterisation in the University of Manchester/UMIST Materials Science Centre.
-A new instrument at Daresbury will complement the capabilities of the USDC facility (with staff secondment), exploit local expertise in x-ray instrumentation, data analysis and visualisation to establish the NW as a focus for UK engineering X-ray imaging.
+A new instrument at Daresbury will complement the capabilities of the USDC facility (with staff secondment), exploit local expertise in X-ray instrumentation, data analysis and visualisation to establish the NW as a focus for UK engineering X-ray imaging.

-The proposed SR-based instrument will exploit the synergies between material and medical science needs, to allow much finer resolution scales than possible on laboratory sources - both spatially and temporally.
-In collaboration with Philips we will develop novel x-ray sources to transfer this technology into hospitals and industry.
+The proposed SR-based instrument will exploit the synergies between material and medical science needs and allow much finer resolution scales than possible with laboratory sources, both spatially and temporally.
+In collaboration with Philips we will develop novel X-ray sources to transfer this technology into hospitals and industry.